 Simulated Voyages Might Not Be Necessary… But Will Kids Be Able to Cruise?

-Phase 2B spells out the requirements for simulated (i.e. test) voyages cruise lines may be required to operate under the Conditional Sailing Order.
-The document spells out specifics regarding seeking approval from the CDC, requirements relating to passengers who have volunteered for the test cruises, onboard activities, testing requirements, and a whole lot more.
+Phase 2B spells out the requirements for simulated (i.e., test) voyages cruise lines may be required to operate under the Conditional Sailing Order.
+The document spells out specifics regarding seeking approval from the CDC, requirements relating to passengers who have volunteered for the test cruises, onboard activities, testing requirements, and much more.

-Nearly every major cruise line has indicated that 100 percent of their crew will be vaccinated prior to a return to service, and some lines, like Norwegian, Royal Caribbean, and Crystal have indicated that all eligible passengers will also need to be vaccinated to sail at least on some cruises.
+Nearly every major cruise line has indicated that 100 percent of their crew will be vaccinated before a return to service, and some lines, like Norwegian, Royal Caribbean, and Crystal, have indicated that all eligible passengers will also need to be vaccinated to sail at least on some cruises.

 But where does that leave children?
-Currently, COVID-19 vaccines are only available to people 16 and older, though approval for inoculating kids 12 to 15 is expected soon.
-If cruise lines opt to meet the 95 percent passenger vaccination requirement in lieu of simulated voyages, the number of children, especially younger kids, may be extremely limited when cruising restarts.
+COVID-19 vaccines are only available to people 16 and older, though approval for inoculating kids 12 to 15 is expected soon.
+If cruise lines meet the 95 percent passenger vaccination requirement instead of simulated voyages, the number of children, especially younger kids, maybe extremely limited when cruising restarts.